Bill would expand health care options for Native veterans

 New Mexico Sen. Tom Udall and California Rep. Ro Khanna announced the bill Friday.
 A bipartisan group of lawmakers has signed on as co-sponsors.

-The measure would allow the U.S. Department of Veteran Affairs to reimburse about three dozen health care facilities in 19 states for services provided to Native veterans in urban areas.
-California has more urban Indian health centers than any other state.
+The measure would allow the U.S. Department of Veteran Affairs to reimburse about three dozen health care facilities in 20 states for services provided to Native veterans in urban areas.
+California leads in the number of urban Indian health centers.

 Census figures show about three-quarters of Native Americans live in urban areas.